Careers

 Bordetella pertussis

-As of November 8, 2024, Wisconsin has 1,596 confirmed cases statewide (age range: 1 month—83 years), with detections in 64/72 counties.
-48% of the cases have been in individuals aged 11–18 years.
-69 infants have been identified with pertussis and 10 have been hospitalized.
+As of December 13, 2024, Wisconsin has 2,245 confirmed cases statewide (age range: 1 month—90 years), with detections in 69 out of 72 counties.
+50% of the cases have been in individuals aged 11–18 years.
+90 infants have been identified with pertussis and 12 have been hospitalized.
 No deaths have been reported.
-The percent positive rate for specimens submitted for pertussis tests is elevated at 2.4%.
+The percent positive rate for specimens submitted for pertussis tests is elevated at 2.1%.

 Primary Care Snapshot

 Viruses associated with acute respiratory infections in Wisconsin primary care practices have been dominated by Rhinovirus.
-For the week ending 11/02/2024, 6.0% of 9,806 specimens tested across Wisconsin by the Wisconsin State Laboratory of Hygiene and clinical labs were positive for SARS-CoV-2.
-The most commonly identified gastopathogens are norovirus and Campylobacter.
+For the week ending 11/30/2024, 5.2% of 9,395 specimens tested across Wisconsin by the Wisconsin State Laboratory of Hygiene and clinical labs were positive for SARS-CoV-2.
+The most commonly identified gastopathogen is norovirus.

-Over the past 4 weeks the typical ARI case has been 39.5 years old.
-67% of patients have been female.
-20% of patients identified a sick contact 1-3 days before illness onset and they typically present to the clinic 9.6 days after illness onset.
-20% of illnesses are characterized as mild, with 80% having moderate symptoms and 0% having severe symptoms.
+Over the past 4 weeks the typical ARI case has been 39.6 years old.
+60% of patients have been female.
+33% of patients identified a sick contact 1-3 days before illness onset and they typically present to the clinic 11.3 days after illness onset.

 Viruses in CirculationPercent* in statewide laboratory surveillancePercent** in primary care surveillance clinics